luarpro/KComponent/README.md

 The Only Objective:
 * lightweight and launch fast

 Because it is lightweight but customizable, it does not provide UI redraw automatically.
-If you have made any change on UI, you have to redraw UI manually.
+If you have made any change on UI, you have to call component public redraw method manually.

 Included components:
 * Button